tsedio/tsed/docs/tutorials/mongoose.md

 <Banner src="http://mongodb-tools.com/img/mongoose.png" height="200" href="http://mongoosejs.com/"></Banner>

-This tutorial show yous how you can use mongoose package with Ts.ED.
+This tutorial shows you how you can use mongoose package with Ts.ED.

 <Projects type="examples"/>